LtSnakePlissken/Q/docs/layer0-governance.md

-# Layer 0 governance of root nodes
+# Layer 0 Governance of Root Nodes

 Usually, the Q governance takes place on-chain, but pure on-chain governance allows malicious nodes to gain control over the network in case they receive the on-chain majority.
 In such a case, maliciously acting validators can avoid loosing their majority by transaction blacklisting and censoring.
 To avoid this, Q introduces Layer 0 governance (or L0 governance).
 It's purpose is to allow root nodes to find countermeasures to heal and correct the on-chain governance structures in case it has been compromised by malicious validators.